pontem-network/aptos-core/developer-docs-site/docs/concepts/staking.md

 An owner can designate a voter.
 This enables the voter to participate in governance.
 The voter  will use the voter key to sign the governance votes in the transactions.

 :::tip Governance
 This document describes staking.
-See [Governance](governance.md) for how to participate in the Aptos on-chain governance using the owner-voter model.
+See [Governance](governance.md) for how to participate in the Pont on-chain governance using the owner-voter model.
 :::

-## Validation on the Aptos blockchain
+## Validation on the Pont blockchain

-The following is a high-level description of how validation works on the Aptos blockchain:
+The following is a high-level description of how validation works on the Pont blockchain:

 - Throughout the duration of an epoch, the following flow of events occurs several times (thousands of times):
   - A validator leader is selected by a deterministic formula based on the validator reputation determined by validator's performance (including whether the validator has voted in the past or not) and stake. **This leader selection is not done by voting.**